-There is an increasing emphasis on the importance of managing ‘human factors’ to achieve improved safety and business performance in the chemical process industries.
+There is an increasing emphasis on the importance of managing human factors to achieve improved safety and business performance in the chemical process industries.

-However, many of the safety and operational professionals charged with managing human factors have no formal qualifications or training in the behavioural sciences.
+However, many of the safety and operational professionals charged with managing human factors have no formal qualifications or training in the human and behavioural sciences.

 is modular training designed to meet the needs identified in the process industries.
 Developed by IChemE and the Keil Centre, this one-year programme intends to increase understanding of the core human factors issues and outline how to manage them to achieve improved safety performance.